ADEA/Sigma Phi Alpha Linda DeVore Scholarship

-The ADEA/Sigma Phi Alpha Linda DeVore Scholarship recognizes the memory and the 30-year dental education career of Linda Rubinstein DeVore.
-Professor DeVore was active in dental hygiene education, scholarship, and public service.
-She served as President of the American Association of Dental Schools (now the American Dental Education Association, ADEA) in 1994, and President of the Supreme Chapter of Sigma Phi Alpha, the national honorary society of the dental hygiene profession, in 1997-98.
+The American Dental Education Association (ADEA)/Sigma Phi Alpha Linda DeVore Scholarship recognizes the memory and the 30-year dental education career of Linda Rubinstein DeVore.
+Professor DeVore was active in dental hygiene education, scholarship and public service.
+She served as President of the American Association of Dental Schools (now ADEA) in 1994, and President of the Supreme Chapter of

-A $1,000 scholarship is awarded to an individual pursuing allied dental education study at the baccalaureate, master’s, or doctoral degree level.
+A $1,000 scholarship is awarded to an individual pursuing allied dental education study at the baccalaureate, master’s or doctoral degree levels.

 An applicant must:

-- be enrolled as a part- or full-time student in a course of study in dental hygiene, education, or public health (baccalaureate, master’s, or doctoral degree)
+- Be enrolled as a part- or full-time student in a course of study in dental hygiene, education or public health (baccalaureate, master’s, or doctoral degrees).

 Application Process Checklist

 The following items must be submitted on or before November 1, 2018, using the ADEA online application process:

 - Transcripts obtained from the candidate’s school registrar verifying academic standing.